svtk/AtomicKotlinCourse/Usability/Extension Functions/Exercise 1/task.md

 ## Extension Functions (#1)

-Implement the `wrapInTag` function that wraps a string in a specified xml tag.
+Implement a `wrapInTag()` extension function that wraps a `String` in an XML tag specified by the argument.
+(See Wikipedia for an overview of XML).